 It's not her fault where she came from.

-But what would you prefer to get your you know, these ugly mutts from where?
+But what would you prefer to get your, you know, these ugly mutts from where?

 Right.

-All right, I actually would pay money to save their lives.
+I actually would pay money to save their lives.

-I would donate money to save it.
+I would donate money to save their lives.

-When I become you know, very wealthy, hopefully, someday.
+When I become, you know, very wealthy, hopefully, someday.

-No, I'm gonna get a big far.
+No, I'm going to get a big far.

-And a carpenter and a carpenter and a painter, paper hanger, and a tile layer and bartender.
+You do know that I was a dishwasher and a carpenter and a carpenter and a painter and a paper hanger and a tile layer and a bartender.

 Break what?